-The event, which raised a staggering £1853.00, was supported by Edward Timpson MP and Cllr.
-Margaret Martin, who attended the swim and cheered the swimmers on as they swam a total of 10 miles between them.
+The event, which raised a staggering £1935.25, was supported by Edward Timpson MP and Cllr.
+Margaret Martin, who attended the swim and encouraged the swimmers as they swam a total of 10 miles between them.

 "The amount raised by our swimmers was incredible.
 It far exceeded what we expected to raise and everyone at the Club are over the moon with their achievement.
 Their efforts will go a long way towards purchasing the £3,374.64 wheelchair – the cost of this type of wheelchair.
 Thanks to everyone who got involved." - Gareth Roberts, Club Secretary.

-Many of the volunteers took part in Health and Safety and Club Policy training, which was provided by Event Stewarding and Training Consultancy (ESTC), who are based at Nantwich, during 2011.
+Many of the volunteers took part in Health and Safety and Club Policy training, which was provided by Event Stewarding and Training Consultancy (ESTC), who are based at Nantwich, in 2011.
 The training was of immense value as it highlighted the Club's responsibilities and offered guidance to the volunteers, especially with regard to safeguarding, when working in the pool with the swimmers.
 The training was held at the Alexandra Stadium, home of Crewe Alexandra Football Club.

 SUMMER TRIP AND CHRISTMAS PARTY 2011

 Seahorse had its summer outing with a trip to Llandudno and the annual Christmas Party was held at Nantwich Cricket Club.